Gorilla Comics: Closure

 The founders intended to finance the company through a comics-themed website, eHero.com, which proved unsuccessful.
 This left creators financing their own books, and only a handful of issues saw print.
 Only Shockrockets and Tellos completed their initial storylines.
 The last Gorilla Comics book, Superstar, consisted of a single issue printed in 2001.

 Shockrockets was later reprinted in paperback by Dark Horse Comics in August 2004.
 It was reprinted by IDW Publishing as a hardcover in November 2010.
 Further Tellos stories were self-published directly through Image Comics.
 Empire was later completed as a mini-series at DC Comics and released as a paperback in June 2004.
 Superstar was released by IDW Publishing in April 2011.

-In January 2012, Karl Kesel announced that he and Tom Grummett would be relaunching Section Zero as a webcomic on the Mad Genius Comics website.
-The previously published stories are being posted on the site and new material will be added as it is completed.
+In 2012, Karl Kesel and Tom Grummett relaunched Section Zero as a webcomic on the Mad Genius Comics website.
+The previously published stories were posted on the site and new material was added.

-Kesel and Grummett launched a Kickstarter in May 2017 to publish "Section Zero" as a standalone graphic novel.
-Two pledge levels include mini-prints of "Section Zero" members by George Pérez, Stuart Immonen, Barry Kitson, Mike Wieringo and Tom Grummett, all inked by Karl Kesel.
-If successfully funded, a poster of the "Women of Section Zero" by Adam Hughes, in the style of the "Women of DC" print, will also be created.
+Kesel and Grummett launched a Kickstarter project in May 2017 to publish Section Zero as a standalone graphic novel.
+Two pledge levels include mini-prints of Section Zero members by George Pérez, Stuart Immonen, Barry Kitson, Mike Wieringo and Tom Grummett, all inked by Karl Kesel.
+A poster of the "Women of Section Zero" by Adam Hughes, in the style of the "Women of DC" print, was also planned to be made.
+The project was successfully funded, and the book premiered at the Baltimore Comic Con 2018 in September.